-The famous Dutch tolerance is nowhere to be seen when the country’s fiercest rivals square up, as Andy Mitten found out in April 2007.
+The famous Dutch tolerance is nowhere to be seen when the country’s fiercest rivals square up, as Andy Mitten found out for the April 2007 FourFourTwo magazine.
 Expect home-made bombs, attacks on players, sick chants and violence.
 Lots of violence...

 An angry crowd awaits the arrival of two double-decker trains carrying the 1,600 travelling Feyenoord fans to the Amsterdam Arena.
 Preventing the couple of thousand baying Ajax fans from making contact with their hated foes is a security operation of immense proportions.